Bayalis. 42 in Hindi.

 I am a 38 year old dreamer and a software engineer.
 I am married to a 32 year old programming language enthusiast who writes non programming language code for a living.
 One daughter and one dog complete our family.
+If you want to know more about who I am and where I come from, I’ve written a whole backstory series for you to peruse at your leisure.

 I have lived a good life thus far.
 I have been luckier than most and happier than many.
 However, if I were to continue to live this life until I was old, wrinkly and saggy, and if I were then to turn around and survey my life, one foot in the grave, I suspect the following internal dialogue would ensue.